The Lambrechts-Stanley Model of Configuration Spaces: Abstract

 \section{Abstract}

-We prove the validity over $\R$ of a CDGA model of configuration spaces for simply connected manifolds of dimension at least $4$, answering a conjecture of Lambrechts--Stanley.
-We get as a result that the real homotopy type of such configuration spaces only depends on a Poincaré duality model of the manifold.
-We moreover prove that our model is compatible with the action of the Fulton--MacPherson operad when the manifold is framed, by relying on Kontsevich's proof of the formality of the little disks operads.
+We prove the validity over $\R$ of a commutative differential graded algebra model of configuration spaces for simply connected closed smooth manifolds, answering a conjecture of Lambrechts--Stanley.
+We get as a result that the real homotopy type of such configuration spaces only depends on the real homotopy type of the manifold.
+We moreover prove, if the dimension of the manifold is at least $4$, that our model is compatible with the action of the Fulton--MacPherson operad (weakly equivalent to the little disks operad) when the manifold is framed.
 We use this more precise result to get a complex computing factorization homology of framed manifolds.
+Our proofs use the same ideas as Kontsevich's proof of the formality of the little disks operads.